MapsPeople/docs/src/android/v3/guides/directions/directions-service.md

 ## Transit Departure and Arrival Time

-Set a **departure date** or an **arrival date** on the route using the `setDateTime` method on `MPRoutingProvider`.
-This is relevant when using the Transit travel mode.
-It is only posible to use one of these properties at a time. the `date` parameter is the epoch time, in seconds, as an integer.
+When using the Transit travel mode, you must set a **departure date** or an **arrival date** on the route using the `setDateTime` method on `MPRoutingProvider`.
+The `date` parameter is the epoch time, in seconds, as an integer, and it is only possible to use one of these properties at a time.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>